TheBIMsider/GHTP/README.md

 ## 🤖 AI-Powered Development

 This project was created as a "vibe coding" session using **Claude Sonnet 4** AI assistance, with human guidance and golf expertise provided by **Carl Storms** aka ["The BIMsider"](https://bio.link/thebimsider).
-Carl's unfortunately high golf scores serve as realistic test data throughout the examples! 🏌️‍♂️⛳

 *A collaboration between human creativity and AI efficiency - proving that even bad golfers can build good apps.*